Skip to main content

 Graylog

-Graylog is a log management solution based on top of Elasticsearch.
+Graylog is a log management solution based on top of OpenSearch.
+Tenzir can send data to and receive data from Graylog.1

 Receive data from Graylog